This course is about the Stoicism of Marcus Aurelius, one of the good Roman emperors!

 Who is this course for?
-Anyone who's interested in Stoicism, particularly Marcus Aurelius.
-If you're a complete newcomer this course will provide a good introduction to Stoicism.
-Even if you've read a lot of books on Stoicism you'll probably benefit from the resources and exploring a different approach to the subject.
+Anyone who's interested in Stoicism or Marcus Aurelius.
+If you're a complete newcomer this course will provide the perfect introduction to Stoicism.
+Even if you've read a lot of books on Stoicism, though, you'll still benefit from these new resources and by exploring a fresh perspective on the subject.

 (NB: All prices are in $ USD unless otherwise stated; the law requires VAT to be added for users based in the EU.)

 Start Date: The course has started but if you enrol now you'll have access to the recorded versions of the live webinars.
 It is designed to run over four weeks but you will also be able to complete it at your own pace, if you wish, as you have lifetime access to course content, including recordings of all webinars.